Reflective Essay – Definition, Format, Examples

 • Introduction: The first paragraph states the topic and provides an overview.
 It has an opening sentence and describes the main idea.
 An introduction also includes a thesis statement, which gives a writer’s perspective on an experience, reading, or theory.

 • Body: The central part usually works around the thesis, developing it and explaining what the writer has learned.
-Every main body section analyzes a single idea, provides a short conclusion, and transitions to the following body paragraph.
+Every main body section analyzes a single idea, provides a short conclusion, and transitions to the following main paragraph.
 The number of body paragraphs depends on the word count set by your instructor.
 Assuming it is a five-paragraph paper, it needs to consist of two to four main body paragraphs.

 • Conclusion: The last section ends your piece of writing and voices the outcomes of the topic (an idea, concept, or reading).
 The writer analyzes the results, highlighting their significance, applications, and overall reactions.